US

 Enterprise Resource Planning (ERP) is another tool whose ultimate purpose is to enhance the profitability of a business.
 Similar to CRM, ERP enables prompt sharing of processed and standardized data across departments.
 It works in the following way.

-Employees enter information into the system, which results in the appearance of a real-time snapshot that can be accessed by any member of the staff.
-Consequently, if problems arise, personnel across all departments (especially those whose fields of activity are immediately related) are aware of them and are alerted to take steps to address them at their level and within their competence.
-Such a strategy shifts the focus of attention from operations to the data, allowing to prepare for nipping the problem in the bud before it spreads across the board and afflicts whole departments.
+Employees enter information into the system, which results in the appearance of a real-time snapshot that any staff member can access.
+Consequently, if problems arise, personnel across all departments (especially those whose fields of activity are immediately related) know about them and can take steps to address them at their level and within their competence.
+Such a strategy shifts the focus of attention from operations to the data, allowing us to prepare to nip the problem in the bud before it spreads across the board and afflicts whole departments.

-Evidently, aiming to boost the efficiency of the enterprise and utilizing centralized repositories of data, ERP and CRM adopt different approaches of reaching the common overarching goal.
+Evidently, aiming to boost the efficiency of the enterprise and utilizing centralized repositories of data, ERP and CRM adopt different approaches to reaching the common overarching goal.
 CRM looks outside the organization, being called to increase sales volumes and thus revenues by streamlining the company’s relationships with clients and keeping them satisfied (and consequently, loyal to your brand).
-ERP bends its gaze inwards and focuses on enhancing cooperation between departments making their workflow more efficient.
-Greater efficiency is attained by reducing overhead expenditure, namely, the one that is spent (in this case, wasted) on inadequate business processes handling.
+ERP bends its gaze inwards and focuses on enhancing cooperation between departments, making their workflow more efficient.
+Greater efficiency is attained by reducing overhead expenditure, namely, the one that is spent (in this case, wasted) on inadequate business process handling.

-CRM and ERP can be used as standalone platforms, each acting towards the ends it is honed to achieve.
-Yet, the necessity to constantly switch from one to the other and possible issues with the data loss or misplacement is a good enough reason to think integration.
+CRM and ERP can serve as standalone platforms, each acting towards the ends it is honed to achieve.
+Yet, the necessity to constantly switch from one to the other and possible issues with data loss or misplacement is a good enough reason to think about integration.

-Typically, getting the best of the two worlds is effected via a CRM module that is incorporated into the ERP already operating in the organization.
-Such incorporation results in enhancement of the standard ERP functions, which will positively affect the supply chain, finance, project management, human resource administration, etc.
+Typically, getting the best of the two worlds is affected via a CRM module that is incorporated into the ERP already operating in the organization.
+Such incorporation results in the enhancement of the standard ERP functions, which will positively affect the supply chain, finance, project management, human resource administration, etc.

-Once a CRM module is added to ERP, employees obtain one-screen visibility and real-time control over all leads and clients without having to spread themselves too thin over a number of menus and dashboards.
-The module receives data from other modules responsible for customer relations (finance, sales, service) enabling to link potential deals to multiple activities (phone calls, quotations, sent orders) and assign each activity to the rep who will implement it.
-Tracking is also drastically improved so that you will be able to follow up with orders, customer complaints, administering campaigns, and other elements of the sales cycle.
+Once you add a CRM module to ERP, employees obtain one-screen visibility and real-time control over all leads and clients without having to spread themselves too thin over a number of menus and dashboards.
+The module receives data from other modules responsible for customer relations (finance, sales, service), enabling to linking of potential deals to multiple activities (phone calls, quotations, sent orders) and assigning each activity to the rep who will implement it.
+Tracking is also drastically improved so that you can follow up with orders, customer complaints, administering campaigns, and other elements of the sales cycle.

-While most CEOs agree on the undeniable merits of introducing ERP and CRM (either separately or in combination), they differ as to the choice between build and buy solutions.
+While most CEOs agree on the undeniable merits of introducing ERP and CRM (either separately or in combination), they differ as to the choice between building and buying solutions.

 Custom or off-the-shelf: A choice that matters

-Another ostensible advantage a canned CRM is considered to have is a free testing period.
+Another ostensible advantage of a canned CRM is a free testing period.
 Yet, developers typically supply an MVP to test the final bespoke product and get your feedback on it.
-Another boon that both systems enjoy is 24/7 support supplemented with maintenance for custom CRMs, which spells the ability to scale or fine-tune your tool whenever you have a mind to.
+Another boon that both systems enjoy is 24/7 support for custom CRMs, which spells the ability to scale or fine-tune your tool whenever you have a mind to.
 However, off-the-shelf software has one undeniable asset – the speed of implementation.
-When your company is a startup on short commons in need of software that will allow you to begin operating as soon as possible, a boxed solution is your only choice.
+When your company is a startup in need of software to begin operating as soon as possible, a boxed solution is your only choice.

 Yet, if you stand firmly on your feet and dream of conquering the sales world, a ready-made CRM loses its appeal.
 All expansion plans may be hampered by the software that has a steep learning curve and no competitive edge.
 Moreover, boxed solutions may contain lots of functionalities that you rarely use or may not need at all.
-Plus, off-the-shelf products tend to get updates and new versions that are to be paid for.
-And what is most galling is the inability to customize such a CRM and add features you could do with.
+Plus, off-the-shelf products have paid updates and new versions.
+What is most galling is the inability to customize such a CRM and add features you could do with it.

 Conclusion

-CRM is an indispensable sales tool that excels at streamlining your workflow and providing effective interaction with customers, which will keep them satisfied and foster brand loyalty.
-Whether you opt for an off-the-shelf or custom solution, make sure that all modules necessary for the adequate performance of your company are available in the CRM you plan to obtain.
+CRM is an indispensable sales tool.
+It can streamline your workflow and provide effective interaction with customers, which will keep them satisfied and foster brand loyalty.
+Whether you opt for an off-the-shelf or custom solution, make sure that your CRM system has all the modules necessary for the adequate performance of your company.

 Software solutions bringing business values